 “It’s nearly impossible for a qualified firearms instructor to get their message out by using YouTube.
 It is so full of people doing ‘stupid human tricks’ that thoughtful advice gets buried under all the bullshit.”
-That quote came from a recent text conversation that yours truly had with one of the most qualified firearms instructors in the United States.
+That quote came from a recent conversation that I had with one of the most qualified firearms instructors in the United States.
 The man in question, in addition to being a combat veteran and firearms trainer, has a doctorate in education.

 Tactical masturbation fits the description of ‘stupid human tricks’ as my friend mentioned at the outset of this piece.
-There are entire YouTube channels devoted to the the performance of shooting tricks and flashy showmanship; the design of which is to give the viewer a quick thrill for two or three minutes.
+There are entire YouTube channels devoted to the performance of shooting tricks and flashy showmanship; the design of which is to give the viewer a quick thrill for two or three minutes.